awsdocs/amazon-inspector-user-guide/doc_source/inspector_assessments.md

 1. Publish to the SNS topic\.
 For more information, see [Publish to a Topic](http://docs.aws.amazon.com/sns/latest/dg/PublishTopic.html)\.

-1. Enable Amazon Inspector to subscribe and publish messages to the topic:
+1. Enable Amazon Inspector to publish messages to the topic:

    1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/](https://console.aws.amazon.com/sns/)\.

    1. Select your SNS topic, and for **Actions**, choose **Edit topic policy**\.

-   1. For **Allow these users to publish messages to this topic** and **Allow these users to subscribe to this topic**, choose **Only these AWS users**, and then type one of the following ARNs, depending on your region:
+   1. For **Allow these users to publish messages to this topic**, choose **Only these AWS users**, and then type one of the following ARNs, depending on your region:
       + for Asia Pacific \(Mumbai\) \- *arn:aws:iam::162588757376:root*
       + for Asia Pacific \(Seoul\) \- *arn:aws:iam::526946625049:root*
       + for Asia Pacific \(Sydney\) \- *arn:aws:iam::454640832652:root*